(Interview with Marek Tronina, President of the Warsaw Marathon Foundation)

 TEAM UP!
 Europe – what is it really about?

-MT: In short – about giving street running a new impulse to change.
+MT: In short – it’s about giving street running a new impulse to change.
 I believe that without change we have no chance to develop.
-And it’s not just talking about the Polish market.
+And I am not just talking about the Polish market.

 And what does that change mean?
 The team competition and scoring rules are clear concepts, but why should it be a changing stimulus?
 For whom?